aswinm20/aswinm20.github.io/README.md

 Q1) Why is Markdown better than a word processor?
 > Markdown is preferred over a word processor for several reasons:
 >
 > - According to Andrew Etter in his book, "Modern Technical Writing" , he mentions how markup languages like Markdown uses straightforward and simple syntax which is easy to read.
-This helps to focuss on the content rather than worry about the formatting.
+This helps in focussing on the content rather than worrying about the formatting.
 >
 > - He also mentions in his book that Markdown files are platform-independent due it being primarly text-based.
 According to Andrew, a word processor will be useful for resumes, but unsuitable for technical documentation because, it does not work well with version control and HTML export.
-However, according to him, this is not the case with Markdown as it can handle the two latter conditions.
+However, according to him, this is not the case with Markdown as it can handle the two latter cases.

 Q2) Why is my resume not showing up?
 > If your hosted resume is not appearing, consider the following troubleshooting steps: